 Distributed computing

 Some IT master’s degrees also require a capstone or thesis.
-Either of these culminating projects is an opportunity to apply what you’ve learned and develop an original project or conduct original research.
+Either of these culminating projects is an opportunity to apply what you’ve learned, develop an original project, or conduct original research.

-Thanks to the practical nature of an IT program’s curriculum, you may find that you get an opportunity to develop or strengthen many valuable technical and workplace skills.
+Thanks to the practical nature of an IT program’s curriculum, you may get an opportunity to develop or strengthen many valuable technical and workplace skills.
 You can integrate both types of skills into your resume as you look for new roles or to advance in your current workplace.

 Technical skills are specific abilities related to your role, such as knowing how to use a particular software program or, in the case of IT, installing hardware and software.
 In an IT master’s program, you may find an opportunity to strengthen some of the following skills: